davidangelov/hpce-2015-cw2/readme.md

 - There is often no GUI in production HPC contexts (whether embedded or super-computer).

 - Code often needs to be deployable without any user input, as it needs to start up on 100 linux boxes and sort itself out.

+Some EEE and MsC students have little or no experience with the concepts of reality of running programs without physically being sat in front of the computer running the program, so this is that.
+I've talked to a few EEE students after graduation, and quite a few have said that these skills were some of the most important in day-to-day life (both for final-year projects and their work-life).

+Multi-core and GPU knowledge is a very useful skill, but sometimes it is easier to set up a job with 1000 tasks, go away for the weekend and forget about it, then come back to all the results.
+Why spend hours optimising or parallelising code so it runs in an hour, when you can just run lots of copies of the slow version in parallel for a day?

 Environment Setup
 -----------------